-- 1. Substantial improvement, elevation, relocation, or flood proofing of an existing residential or non-residential structure that does not expand the footprint of the existing structure more than 500 square feet and does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 2.
-New or replacement storage tanks for existing structures placed in accordance with Section 708 A.17, 19 and 24 of this bylaw; - 3.
-Any improvements to existing residential and non-residential structures in the floodway; - 4.
-Grading, excavation, or the creation of a pond; - 5.
-Improvements to existing roads or streets, in accordance with Section 708.A.14 of this bylaw; - 6.
-Bridges, culverts, channel management activities, or public projects which are functionally dependent on stream access or stream crossing; - 7.
-Public utilities; - 8.
-Subdivision of land in the SFHA or River Corridor in accordance with Section 708 A.15 of this pylaw; - 9.
-Accessory structures in the River Corridors, of 500 square feet or less, that represent a minimal investment, and are in accordance with Section 708 A.8 of this bylaw; - 10.
-Building utilities placed in accordance with the relevant standards of this bylaw; - 11.
+- 2. Any improvement to an existing residential or non-residential structure that does expand the footprint of the existing structure more than 500 square feet and does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 3.
+Non-substantial improvement of less than a 500 square foot footprint to an existing residential or non-residential structure to existing residential and non-residential structures in the River Corridor that does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 4.
+New or replacement storage tanks for existing structures placed in accordance with Section 708 A.17, 19 and 24 of this bylaw; - 5.
+Any improvements to existing residential and non-residential structures in the floodway; - 6.
+Grading, excavation, or the creation of a pond; - 7.
+Improvements to existing roads or streets, in accordance with Section 708.A.14 of this bylaw; - 8.
+Bridges, culverts, channel management activities, or public projects which are functionally dependent on stream access or stream crossing; - 9.
+Public utilities: - 10.
+Subdivision of land in the SFHA or River Corridor in accordance with Section 708 A.15 of this bylaw; - 11.
+Accessory structures in the River Corridors, of 500 square feet or less, that represent a minimal investment, and are in accordance with Section 708 A.8 of this bylaw; - 12.
+Building utilities placed in accordance with the relevant standards of this bylaw; - 13.
 Power generation facilities and infrastructure not otherwise regulated by 30 V.S.A.
-Chapter 5 § 248; and - 12.
+Chapter 5 § 248; and - 14.
 At-grade parking for existing buildings in the River Corridor.